Murrindindi Shire Council is committed to providing a high quality service to its community and to visitors.

 - the quality of an action taken, decision made or service provided by Council, Council Officers or its contractors

-- Reports concerning neighbours or neighbouring properties and disputes between neighbours
+- private matters concerning neighbours, including disputes between neighbours

-- Expressions of dissatisfaction with decisions made under legislation which provides for separate avenues of appeal, for example, those which fall under Freedom of Information legislation.
+- expressions of dissatisfaction with decisions made under legislation which have separate avenues of appeal, for example, those which fall under Freedom of Information legislation

 When making a complaint – what can you expect?